Undergraduate International Student Orientation

 When registering for ISO, be sure to tell us your travel plans so we know when to expect you!
 Please try hard to arrive on the first day for check-in and to meet other new students and meet your IPA’s!

 Parents and families are encouraged to attend ISO, and the schedule is flexible to the point of allowing ample time to spend with your student.
-Our ISO Parents are invited to a formal orientation on Monday, September 15, 2014.
 Parents and students will kick-off orientation together, and then separate sessions have been planned with the parents in mind.
-Come join in the fun, and be sure that your student has indicated that you are attending when he/she registers for ISO2014!
+Come join in the fun, and be sure that your student has indicated that you are attending when he or she registers.

-While we cannot help you secure a B-1/B-2 visa for entry into the U.S., upon successful registration for ISO2014, your son/daughter will receive an emailed confirmation with an attached letter inviting you to attend ISO.
-This letter may be useful in securing a visa if you require one for entry into the U.S.
+While we cannot help parents secure a B-1/B-2 visa for entry into the U.S., upon successful ISO registration, each student will receive an emailed confirmation with an attached letter inviting parents to attend ISO.
+This letter may be useful in securing a visa if required.